 - Highly developed design skills, demonstrated in your portfolio of recent work

 - Confident presentation and storytelling abilities

-- Proficiency with contemporary design and prototyping tools and methods
+- Proficiency with contemporary design tools and methods

 - Affinity with frog’s values, and a passion for creating products that meet peoples functional and emotional needs